MosleyJD65109/School_District_Analysis-/README.md

 ![Average Reading Scores](https://user-images.githubusercontent.com/104540261/180646155-6e5f64ee-666e-4faa-aacf-831cf9fa3306.png)

-Another plus side from this data replacement is that it did not change the math and reading scores by grade.
-Granted, both the average math and reading score summaries were stratisfied by school and grade level.
-As shown above, the summary tables display "NaN" for ninth grade at Thomas High School whereas the remaining data remained intact.
+Because the average reading and math scores were organized by grade level and school the data replacement did not drastically change the letter grades.
+In the summary table we can see "NaN" inserted into the Thomas High School ninth grade cells where as all the other remaining cells and tha data within remained unaffected.

 ### School Spending Summary

 ![School Spending](https://user-images.githubusercontent.com/104540261/180646160-a0eb4d3b-796e-4410-8e55-d8361fbb3d53.png)

-When reviewing the School Spending summary, this data change did not impact the spending ranges for either the average math scores or average reading scores.
-However, this data change did impact the spending ranges for passing percentages.
-According to the summary above, there was a 6% decrease in % passing math, a 7% decrease in % passing reading, and a 6% decrease in % overall passing in the $630-644 spending range.
+The school spending summary shows us that where these changes were the most evident was in the $639-$644 spending range.
+In the $630-644 spending range we see a 6% drop in % passing math, a 7% drop in % passing reading, and a 6% drop in % overall passing.
+It is not evident that the change in data affected the spending ranges for average reading scores or average math scores.

 ### School Size Summary